• GIFT IDEAS

 How to Make a Fleece Scarf with Fringes

-Have fun with the color combinations, too!
-Use fun fall and winter colors… or use a combination of your favorite team’s colors, for cheering on your local high school or college team!
+For example, you can use fun fall and winter colors… or use a combination of your favorite team’s colors, for cheering on your local high school or college team!

-• 3 Pieces of Fleece: 5″ wide by 60″ long. {if making a scarf for a child, cut the fleece to approx. 36″ – 48″ long}
+• 3 Pieces of Fleece: 5″ wide by 60″ long. (if making a scarf for a child, cut the fleece to approx. 36″ – 48″ long)

 • Scissors